seepick/LocalSportsClub/README.md

 # LocalSportsClub

-Communistic Custom Client for Urban Sports Club
+Communistic Custom Client for Urban Sports Club.

+## Internal

+* To package deployable artifacts, simply run `./gradlew package` and see the results in `build/composebinaries/main/...` (built seperately on macOS, Linux, Windows).